Sienna FAQs - Part 2

 Of course it does!
 We might be all about clean beauty and keeping it sweet for the planet, but we’re all about efficacy too!
 If you have used this absolute HG of a product you will know that it might take a little longer to work the polish off, but there is no bad smell at all.
 None.
-We’ve also included some nutrient-rich ingredients like Vitamin E – an absolute superstar when it comes to nail health – as it not only moisturises your skin and nails, it also helps treat yellow nail syndrome.
-By using a nourishing remover and steering clear of drying ingredients (like acetone, which is found in many mainstream removers), your nails are less likely to become brittle and break.
+Ditch the acetone and support your nails with this one of a kind, eco-friendly Strengthening Nail Polish Remover.
+It works quickly without the harsh smell.
+Comprised of only 3 ingredients including horsetail plant extract for extra strength, nail growth and hydration.
+It’s a must-have!
+By using our Strengthening Nail Polish Remover and steering clear of drying ingredients (like acetone, which is found in many mainstream removers), your nails are less likely to become brittle and break.
 Did we mention the glass bottle can be recycled?
 (It can).

 What can I do to get my nail polish to last longer?

 AKA, the million-dollar question.
 There are so many reasons that nail polish lasts longer on some people than others.
 Genetics, nail health and application technique are all factors in how long your manicure will last.
 Other enemies of the mani include prolonged exposure to hot water, alcohol in other beauty or cleaning products, a lot of time spent in heavily chlorinated swimming pools and, this one is for the parents of small children, Lego.
 Those colourful small blocks are hell when it comes to keeping your manicure looking good.
 So if you are experiencing the odd mani-misadventure, we have written some more in-depth posts on our blog.
 Follow the links for more: 10 tips to maximise the life of your manicure & Easy steps to a non-toxic manicure at home.

 Is it safe to use nail polish during pregnancy?